 Wraparound clarity.
 Breakfast club is clear and published, but after-school provision is less clearly described as a school-run service in the reviewed pages.
 If you need care beyond 3.20pm, confirm the current arrangement early, including spaces and costs.

 Goat Lees Primary School suits families who want a small, one-form entry setting with clear values, structured opportunities for responsibility, and a detailed clubs menu that goes beyond the basics.
-The academic picture is mixed across measures, but 2024 combined outcomes are above the England average, and the school’s higher-standard figure is a genuine positive for stronger learners.
+The academic picture is more challenging in the current data, with 40% meeting the combined expected standard and 0% reaching the higher standard, so families should ask how support and stretch are being strengthened.

 Best suited to families in Kennington and nearby parts of Ashford who value a community-centred school and who can engage early with Kent’s admissions timeline.
 The main challenge is securing a place in a small intake.